detecttechnologies/gitops-agent/README.md

 ## Features

+- Designed for GitOps for non-k8s server environments for multiple simultaneous applications
-- Clone and pull 1.
-Software updates 2.
-Configuration Updates from multiple Git repositories
+- Handle CD for a server for a 1.
+Software applications 2.
+Configuration for said applications
-- Execute custom commands when changes are detected
+- Execute custom commands when the deployment artifacts or the configuration changes
-- Designed for GitOps for non-k8s server environments
+- Observability with no extra dependencies within the same config git repo

 ## Installation